L3CRT | L3 Creative Technology | 22 credits | Yr: 13 | |

 Main Areas of Study: | ||||

-This course expands on the essential skills and knowledge students developed in level 2 creative technology or design technology.
-This course is for students who are interested in product development and innovation.
+This course expands on the essential skills and knowledge students developed in level 2 Creative Technology.
+It suits students who are interested in product design, construction and making.
 Students will produce two or more practical projects with supporting development and evaluation.
 The course will cover some computer work and automated production, along with traditional practical skills.
-While this course is practical and caters to all students, those who wish to pursue a more academic university pathway may also be accommodated. |
+While this course is practical and caters to students with vocational aspirations, those who wish to pursue a more academic university pathway may also be accommodated if there is demand. |